Derek B. Miller: Novels

 In January 2013 The Times newspaper said Miller's debut novel Norwegian by Night was one to look out for in the forthcoming year, and The Economist also praised the book.

 Norwegian by Night — written in English — was first published in Norway in translation by Cappelen Damm (2010) as Et merkelig sted å dø.
-The novel's first English-language publisher was Scribe in Australia (2013), followed by Faber and Faber in the UK, and Houghton Mifflin Harcourt in the U.S. It was later published in many other countries.
+The novel's first English-language publisher was Scribe in Australia (2013), followed by Faber & Faber in the UK, and Houghton Mifflin Harcourt in the U.S. It was later published in many other countries.

 Norwegian by Night received many favorable reviews.
 It was shortlisted for seven literary awards winning the Crime Writers' Association's John Creasy Dagger Award for a debut crime novel.
 It was also awarded the eDunnit Award and the Goldsboro Last Laugh Award and was nominated for the Strand Magazine Critic's Award for Best First Novel, the American Bookseller's Association's 2014 Indie Choice Award, Barry Award for Best First Novel, and the Macavity Award for Best First Mystery.
 Pulitzer Prize winner Richard Russo wrote that it was "one of those books that completely transcends its genre and offers us one of the most memorable characters — Sheldon Horowitz — that I’ve encountered in years."